graijo/java-tutorial-for-beginners/README.md

 The Java compiler inserts the code ```super();``` (if it is not explicitly added by the programmer) as the first statement in the body of the sub-class default constructor, here ```Employer()```.
 * The statement ```super();``` is the invocation of the super-class default constructor.
 * Hence, the body of the super-class constructor is always invoked before the body of the sub-class constructor.

+if super class constructor is parameterless,then  super() otherwise include the arguments  , like super(argname1) SS$$SS

 ##### Snippet-3 : ```Person``` - Non-Default Constructor